ChristofSchwarz/qs_opcua/README.md

 ```
 node install_as_service.js
 ```
- * run "node uninstall_as_service.js" to remove the service again.
+ * (to uninstall, run "node uninstall_as_service.js" to remove the service again.)
+ * the Server-Side Extension should run before the Qlik Engine Service starts.
+Althought the Qlik Server will detect changes in the QMC regarding "Analytical connections" and register the server-side extension to the Engine automatically at some point, you can shortcut this by *restarting the Qlik Engine Windows Service* manually (if you have active user sessions, such will have a short interruption and have to refresh their browsers)

 ## How to load data from an app